Kei Okami

 Kei Okami (岡見 京, Okami Kei) was a Japanese physician.
 She was the first Japanese woman to obtain a degree in Western medicine from a Western university (Women's Medical College of Pennsylvania, USA).

 Early life

 Kei Okami was born as Nishida Keiko in Aomori Prefecture in 1859.
-She graduated from the Yokohama Kyoritsu Girls' School in 1878, and then taught English at the Sakurai Girls' School.
+She graduated from the Yokohama Kyoritsu Girls' School in 1878 and then taught English at the Sakurai Girls' School.
+During the Meiji period, educational opportunities for women were expanding but access to higher education and professional careers remained limited, particularly in fields such as medicine.
+Women's education in Japan developed through a combination of government initiatives, private institutions, and missionary actives which led to establishing schools for girls.

 She married an art teacher, Okami Senkichiro, at the age of 25.
 The couple subsequently traveled to the United States.
+This move was part of a pattern of Japanese engagement with Western education during the Meiji era when individuals increasingly studied abroad to gain access to professional training that was unavailable in Japan at the time.

 Medical training

 In America, Kei Okami studied at the Woman's Medical College of Pennsylvania, receiving aid from the Women's Foreign Missionary Society of the Presbyterian Church.
+At the time, the college was one of the few institutions in the United States offering formal medical education to women and also trained international students who were often excluded from medical education in their home countries.

-After four years of study, she graduated in 1889, with Susan La Flesche Picotte.
-She thus became the first Japanese woman to obtain a degree in the Western medicine from a Western university.
+After four years of study, she graduated in 1889, with Susan La Flesche Picotte, following in the footsteps of Anandi Gopal Joshi who graduated in 1886.
+Okami thus became the first Japanese woman to obtain a degree in the Western medicine from a Western university.
+Her education formed a part of broader international movement of women from Asia and other regions who travelled abroad in the nineteenth century to pursue medical training that was unavailable to them domestically.

+According to the author Bharadwaj et al women such as Anandi Gopal Joshi pursued medical education abroad under similar conditions, reflecting a wider international movement of women entering Western medical institutions during this period.